 - Some lifetime mortgages allow you to guarantee an inheritance.

-- Mortgages form lenders who are members of the Equity Release Council come with a “no-negative equity” guarantee to ensure the amount you owe will never exceed the value of your home.
-This means that there will never be any debt left for your loved ones to pay when you pass away.
+- Lenders who are members of the Equity Release Council provide a “no-negative equity” promise which guarantees that the amount payable on your mortgage will never exceed the value of your home.
+This ensures that your family will not owe the lender anything when you pass away.

 Further information about a lifetime mortgage can be given to you over the phone or within the comfort of your own home if you live in or around the Birmingham area.
 Your advisor will be able to tell you which type of equity release scheme will work best for your individual circumstances, or whether it is in fact right for you at all.

-Before you consider an equity release scheme, please read Is equity release right for you? carefully.
+If you are thinking about equity release, please read Is equity release right for you? carefully.